micked99/ICT-Wspr-complete-setup/README.md

 ## Updates
 BOM and Pick and place files added if you want to for example JLCPCB to make and assamble the complete board
 BOM_ict_v361-xs.csv & CPL_pick place_ict_v361-xs.xlsx
-Screenshots of the settings of order sequence of pcb assembly, see folder "JLCPcb order"
+Screenshots of the settings of order of pcb assembly, see folder "JLCPcb order"

 ## Introduction
 This FW is to 97% the work of YO3ICT balloon fw which you can read about here: https://yo3ict.uus.ro/tracker.html